Last edited: 02.01.2019

 1950s in my collection, and one of them (the October 1953 issue) contained this wonderful National

 advertisement for the NC-183D shown in the pictures below.
 Coincidentally this issue on page 31 also contains an article on "How To Tune S.S.B. on Any Receiver".
 SSB was a novelty in those days, and even though a receiver was equipped with a BFO for CW reception, getting a clear, intelligible SSB signal from the radios of this era wasn't as straightforward.
-As I found out with the NC-183D, turning down the RF Gain does the trick!
+As I found out with the NC-183D, and as suggested by the QST article, turning down the RF Gain does the trick!

 the signals this radio might have picked up during its lifespan!
 Did it